 مَجْهُول vs مَعْلُوم

-Before we dive into the depth of the فِعْلٌ (verb), we need to understand the differences between an Active فِعْلٌ and a Passive فِعْلٌ.
+Before we dive into the depth of the فِعْلٌ (verb), we need to understand the concept of an Active فِعْلٌ and a Passive فِعْلٌ.

 • Active فِعْلٌ (verb) is called الفِعْلُ الْمَبْنِيُّ لِلْمَعْلُومِ or we can say مَعْلُوم for short.
 Some books refer to this as فِعْل مَعْرُوْف .